paulseagrave/node_rabbitmq/README.md

 Rabbit mq needs to be running

     sudo rabbitmqctl status
+    sudo service rabbitmq-server start

 You cannot connect with guest:guest - a new account needs to be created

     sudo rabbitmqctl add_user username password

-The new account needs to have access enabled
+The new account needs to have access enabled .
+N.B.
+Settings below are 'access all areas' and are not suitable for production.

     sudo rabbitmqctl set_permissions -p / username ".*" ".* ".*"